benjamincrozat/content/posts/gpt-35-turbo.md

 ## Make your first request to GPT-3.5 Turbo

-Requesting GPT-3.5 Turbo's API is easy peasy!
+Requesting GPT-4 Turbo's API is easy peazy and we'll do it with curl this time.
+Obviously, the API can be requested thanks to the HTTP layer of your favorite programming language.

 Here's the process broken down into four very clear steps: